 * Experience Mission works closely with local leaders to identify work projects and ministry opportunities that address the authentic needs of the community.
 We ask that you come with a servant's heart and willingness to adapt to the unique qualities represented in each location.
 Opportunities can vary significantly from one week to the next.
 Your team may work at one location or serve at multiple locations each day.Due to the changing needs of our community partners, we cannot confirm your specific activities until your team arrives.

-There is electricity at Heron Bridge.
+There is electricity at HeronBridge.
 The electrical service is not as dependable as the United States, and outages are fairly common during the winter season.

-Breakfast and dinner will be provided at Heron Bridge.
-Teams will experience local, cultural food while serving in various Pretoria-area communities during the day.
-The local staff members will prepare those meals.
-We will have purified drinking water available at all times for your team members.
+Breakfast, lunch, and dinner will all be provided whether you stay at HeronBridge or the EMA Base.
+Teams will also have the opportunity to experience local, cultural food while serving in various parts of the community during the day.
+The local staff members will typically prepare those meals for the teams.
+Teams will also be provided with purified drinking water at all times.
+Curious about EM's ability to accommodate specific food restrictions?
+View EM's Food Policy

 Destination Airport: OR Tambo International Airport.
-Team members are responsible to cover the cost of their round trip airfare to the OR Tambo International Airport.
+Team members are responsible to cover the cost of their round-trip airfare to the OR Tambo International Airport.

 Each team member must carry a valid passport.
 If you do not have a valid passport, it is of the utmost importance that you apply as soon as possible.
 The processing time for a Passport can take several weeks once your application has been submitted.
 An expired Passport is not considered valid.

 All team members under the age of 18 must carry a written, notarized letter from their parents giving them parental permission to leave the country.
 They must carry the original notarized copy of this letter.
-It cannot be a photo copy of the letter.
+It cannot be a photocopy of the letter.

 2) If they are traveling with one parent, the parent that is not traveling with them must sign this letter.